I'm Rashawn.

 Today, I continue this work through speaking, writing, and advising.
 I speak with students, nonprofit teams, and companies about civic life, public leadership, and building stronger communities.

-I also partner with mission-driven organizations to help them navigate complexity with clarity and courage.
+I partner with mission-driven organizations to help them navigate complexity with clarity and courage.

 The work continues, and I'm grateful to be part of it.